zweimach/ghc/docs/users_guide/packages.rst

 see what package databases are in use, use ``ghc-pkg list``.
-The stack of databases that :command:`ghc-pkg` knows about can be modified using the :envvar:`GHC_PACKAGE_PATH` environment variable (see :ref:`ghc-package-path`, and using :ghc-flag:`--package-db` options on the :command:`ghc-pkg` command line.
+The stack of databases that :command:`ghc-pkg` knows about can be modified using the :envvar:`GHC_PACKAGE_PATH` environment variable (see :ref:`ghc-package-path`, and using :ghc-flag:`-package-db` options on the :command:`ghc-pkg` command line.

 When asked to modify a database, ``ghc-pkg`` modifies the global database by default.
 Specifying ``--user`` causes it to act on the user